-To the right is the flow chart of a program which instructs a robot to run the right motor forward as long as its touch sensor is not pressed.
-When the touch sensor is pressed the motor stops and the program ends.
+To the right is the flow chart of a program which instructs a robot to run forward as long as its touch sensor is not pressed.
+When the touch sensor is pressed the motors stop and the program ends.

 To read the flow chart: